 To indemnify, defend and save harmless the Corporation, each of the Corporation’s subsidiaries (except for any financing entities as defined in the Act) and each of their respective directors, officers, and employees (collectively the “Protected Persons” and individually, a “Protected Person”) from and against all losses, costs, damages, charges, expenses, demands, liabilities, fines, penalties, judgments and/or settlement amounts directly or indirectly suffered, sustained or incurred by any Protected Person, including any special, indirect, incidental, punitive, exemplary and/or consequential damages and/or loss of profits and damages in respect of economic loss and/or loss of opportunity, and all legal and other professional fees and out-of-pocket expenses (collectively, “Losses”), as a result of any civil, criminal, administrative, investigative and/or other claim, demand, action, suit, application, litigation, charge, complaint, prosecution, assessment, reassessment, investigation (formal or informal), hearing and/or other proceeding of any nature or kind whatsoever (any of the foregoing being a “Claim”) arising, directly or indirectly, as a result of the Protected Person’s activities, acts and/or omissions in the implementation of, or otherwise relating to, the Fair Hydro Plan (including, without limitation, where a Protected Person is acting, at the request of the Corporation, in a different capacity than as a director, officer or employee of the Corporation or a subsidiary of the Corporation).

-For greater clarity, “Corporation’s subsidiaries” as used in this indemnity agreement do not include any financing entities (as defined in the Act), whether such financing entities are actually a subsidiary of the Corporation or not; and the terms “Protected Persons” or “Protected Persons” under this indemnity agreement do not include any financing entities (as defined in the Act), being a subsidiary of the Corporation or otherwise, or such financing entities’ respective directors, officers, and/or employees.
+For greater clarity, “Corporation’s subsidiaries” as used in this indemnity agreement do not include any financing entities (as defined in the Act), whether such financing entities are actually a subsidiary of the Corporation or not; and the terms “Protected Persons” or “Protected Persons” under this indemnity agreement do not include any financing entities (as defined in the Act), being a subsidiary of the Corporation or otherwise, or such financing entities’ respective directors, officers, trustees, and/or employees.

 A Protected Person shall not be entitled to be indemnified in respect of Losses, or a portion thereof: